 There are exciting research developments in the area of progressive MS, and there are many things you can do to optimize your health and well-being with progressive disease.

 Disease-modifying therapies (DMTs) are an important component of care for people with progressive MS.

-Most of the available DMTs are approved for relapsing forms of MS, which included those individuals with SPMS who continue to have occasional relapses.
-In addition, mitoxantrone is approved for SPMS and ocrelizumab is approved for PPMS.
-If you have been diagnosed with a progressive form of MS, be sure to discuss these treatment options with your healthcare provider.
+Most of the available DMTs are approved for relapsing forms of MS, which include those individuals with secondary progressive MS who continue to have occasional relapses.
+In addition, mitoxantrone is approved for secondary progressive MS and ocrelizumab is approved for primary progressive MS. If you have been diagnosed with a progressive form of MS, be sure to discuss these treatment options with your healthcare provider.